 Saxon State Ministry of the Interior

-Where anyone has a request or a complaint with regard to government action, they can contact the Saxon State Parliament Petitions Committee in writing or online.
+If anyone has a request or a complaint with regard to government action, they can contact the Saxon State Parliament Petitions Committee in writing or via the Internet.

 Saxon State Parliament Petitions Commission